 I have finally figured out what is happening, and I can’t believe I didn’t notice it earlier.
 Read on for what’s causing the problem and how to fix it!

 Today I discovered a whole pile of messages in my “On my Mac: Outbox” and no matter what I tried I couldn’t get them to send.
 I use gmail as my mail server.
 The emails looked like they were sending – there was no error message – but they didn’t actually send.
 They were still in the outbox.
 When people started to complain about my slow email replies, I looked and discovered all the emails over the past three days were just sitting there in my outbox!

 If you’ve ever tried to email a very large file you may have noticed there’s a limit of about 10MB on email attachments.
 Here’s a super easy way to send a large file to someone else using OSX Mountain Lion or later.

-Have you ever gone to send an email, and when you start to type the person’s name all their past 5 email addresses come up, even though you have deleted them from Address Book?
+Have you ever gone to send an email in OS X, and when you start to type the person’s name all their past 5 email addresses come up, even though you have deleted them from Address Book (Contacts App)?
 Where are the addresses coming from and how do you get rid of them?